Azure/diagnostics-eventflow/README.md

 ```

 ## Configuration Details
-The EventFlow pipeline is built around three core concepts: inputs, outputs, and filters.
+The EventFlow pipeline is built around three core concepts: [inputs](#inputs), [outputs](#outputs), and [filters](#filters).
 The number of inputs, outputs, and filters depend on the need of diagnostics.
 The configuration
 also has a healthReporter and settings section for configuring settings fundamental to the pipeline operation.
-At last, the extensions section allows declaration of custom developed
+Finally, the extensions section allows declaration of custom developed
 plugins.
 These extension declarations act like references.
-On pipeline initialization, EventFlow will search in the extensions first for input, output, or filter implementations.
+On pipeline initialization, EventFlow will search extensions to instantiate custom  inputs, outputs, or filters.

 ### Inputs
 These define what data will flow into the engine.
 At least one input is required.
 Each input type has its own set of parameters.